PawelDabrowski83/genAlgo/README.md

 ```
 class GenePool
     private GenePoolService
+    private final List<Gene> poolOfGenes
     private int generation

+    List<Gene> initializeGenes()
     void performEvolution()
     int getGeneration()
 ```
-<p>GenePool class is responsible for performing evolution by evoking GenePoolService methods.</p>
+<p>GenePool class is a container for pool of genes and is responsible for performing evolution by evoking GenePoolService methods.</p>
+<p>List of Genes is initialized with class creation with int argument given to constructor (specifying number of gene in a pool), using method generateGenes(int number).</p>
 <p>GenePool has performEvolution method that evokes all cycle of evolution and this cycle is repeated until a solution is found.</p>
 For now it is responsible for:<br/>